A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Maxwell boundary condition for DVM framework

-For solid wall flows, the discrete distribution functions at the wall surface should be given under the proper wall boundary conditions, such as the GSI model \cite{guo2021progress}.
+For flows with solid walls, appropriate boundary conditions, i.e. GSI models, should be specified for the discrete distribution functions at the wall surface \cite{guo2021progress}.
 The most widely used model is the Maxwell model, which is based on classical thermodynamics and assumes that molecules will either reflect diffusely with complete energy accommodation or reflect specularly with no change in energy \cite{hedahl1995comparisons}.
-The fraction of molecules that will be scattered diffusely is specified by the accommodation coefficient $\sigma$, and the distribution function of the reflection from the wall to the flow field is described as:
+The fraction of molecules that will be scattered diffusely is specified by the AC $\sigma$, and the reflected distribution function from the wall to the flow field is described as: